Congress Decisions, Resolution and Belief Statements

 The VicSRC believes that all schools should meet required standards that ensure equipment and facilities are professional, safe, modern and well maintained.
-All teachers, students and classrooms must have their needs catered.
-Schools should be provided with adequate and equitable funding through communication with the school community, areas which require improvements may be discovered and clarified.
+All teachers, students and classrooms must have their needs catered for.
+Schools should be provided with adequate and equitable funding through communication with the school community, areas that require improvements may be discovered and clarified.

 - STUDENT-TEACHER RELATIONSHIPS

 The VicSRC believes that the foundations of the relationship between a teacher and a student must be built upon mutual trust, respect and unwavering support.
 Each party must be able to communicate effectively to ensure a healthy environment for learning.

 The VicSRC believes that there should be mandatory student involvement in decision making processes by partaking in high level policy meetings including, by not limited to, School Council meetings.

 - STUDENT WELLBEING & WELFARE

 The VicSRC believes that all students must be able to feel safe in the school environment.
 Students should readily have access to support including counsellors and teachers.
 This establishes an environment that promotes student wellbeing and welfare to reduce the incidences of negative experiences.